meassamrong/jcorp-rest-api-boilerplate/README.md

 ## Features

-This is a NestJS boilerplate code with preconfigured libraries and packages with the following features:
+This is a NodeJS boilerplate code with preconfigured libraries and packages with the following features:

 - One-click setup with [Docker](https://www.docker.com/)
 - [None-SQL] project build with [MONGODB](https://mongodb.org) by default.